Park and Trail Finder

 This greenway is considered the "crown jewel" of Longmont's trail system as it links a variety of parks, schools, other trails and commercial areas along its length.

-Currently the trail runs approximately 8 miles from Golden Ponds (at Third Avenue, west of Hover Street) to Sandstone Ranch.
-The St. Vrain Greenway is part of the Front Range Trail plan--a regional trail system that will some day run from Wyoming to New Mexico.
+Currently the trail runs approximately 8 miles from Golden Ponds Nature Area (at Third Avenue, west of Hover Street) to Sandstone Ranch Nature Area.
+The St. Vrain Greenway is part of the Front Range Trail plan--a regional trail system that will one day run from Wyoming to New Mexico.

 Many miles of concrete bike paths and gravel walking paths, as well as nature trails, welcome visitors of all kinds to the Greenway.
-Several other city parks abut the Greenway, including Golden Ponds, Roger's Grove, Izaak Walton Pond, Sandstone Ranch Nature Area, and the future Dickens Farm Nature Area (just east of Main Street).
+Several city nature areas abut the Greenway, including Golden Ponds, Roger's Grove, Izaak Walton, Sandstone Ranch, and Dickens Farm (just east of Main Street).
 The trail also connects to Left Hand Greenway.

-Existing trailheads can be found at Golden Ponds, Roger's Grove, Boulder County Fairgrounds, Izaak Walton Pond, South Pratt Parkway, the western end of the Harvest Junction North commercial development, 119th Street, and at Sandstone Ranch.
+Existing trailheads can be found at Golden Ponds, Roger's Grove, Boulder County Fairgrounds, Izaak Walton Pond, South Pratt Parkway, the western end of the Harvest Junction North commercial development, 119th Street, County Road 1, and Sandstone Ranch.

 Dog Restrictions on St. Vrain Greenway East of County Line Road

 The St. Vrain Greenway east of County Line Road has dog restrictions adopted by City Ordinance.
 Dogs are not allowed (leashed or unleashed) on the portion of the trail east of County Line Trailhead to Sandstone Ranch (approximately 1 mile of trail).
 Dogs pose a threat to wildlife in this area.
 City Council directed the restriction to protect this unique landscape, the wildlife in this area, and its important wildlife habitats.

 Trail Distances to Landmarks